kymppi/kymppi/README.md

 <br>
 <br>
 <br>
-Do I use AI for programming?
-No. There are many great use cases for AI, like researching medicine and other scientific things.
+Do I use Generative AI for programming?
+No. I don't think Generative AI should be used for anything at least yet.
+AI itself has a lot of great use cases, like researching medicine and other scientific things.
 Programming, writing and artwork are not part of them.

 ### Contact